latest nhpb_banner 1__compressed2

 Church Assistance

-Community Action Agency
+Community Action Agencies

 Help with Medical Bills

-Financial assistance programs in Iowa.
+Assistance programs in Iowa.

-Low-income families, seniors and people with no money or a disability get priority.
+Low-income families, seniors and people with no money or that have a disability get priority.
 Financial assistance is combined with long term support including free medical or dental care, job placement, debt relief, and other social services.
 Even find a free car or transportation help for employment need as well as other grant programs below.

 Free grant money to help with bills or free stuff in IA for low-income families